Florida police arrest suspect in June 2021 Brunswick shooting

 Additionally, police are awaiting extradition from Marion County, Fla., of a second suspect in connection with the killing of the single mother of three children, said Brunswick Police Capt.
 Angela Smith.
 Smith declined to name the suspect until he is in custody locally.

 Agents with the Florida Regional Fugitive Task Force apprehended Chequerdo DaShawn Foy, 20, in Orlando.
 Foy was transferred to the Glynn County Detention Center at 5 p.m.
-Tuesday and is being held without bond, charged with murder/party to a crime, armed robbery an armed robbery/party to a crime, according to jail records.
+Tuesday and is being held without bond, charged with murder/party to a crime and armed robbery/party to a crime, according to jail records.

+The incident occurred as Riley was returning home from a bicycle ride to a nearby store, Smith said.

-Riley was taken to Southeast Georgia System's Brunswick hospital, where she died of her gunshot wounds.
+Riley was taken to Southeast Georgia Health System’s Brunswick hospital, where she died of gunshot wounds.

+Nearly three weeks after the deadly shooting on a public street in broad daylight, Brunswick police offered a $1,000 reward for information leading to an arrest in the case.
+Police doubled the reward to $3,000 a week later.

 Riley’s family placed ads in The News on the 24th of each month for several months following her shooting death, reminding readers of the reward money and pleading for help in locating the killer of their loved one.